isomerpages/ogp/_about-us/eng/richardyak.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - currentProducts
+  - Phonebook
 pastProducts:
-  - Phonebook
+  - Postman
-accomplishments: "* Postman"
+accomplishments: ""
 quote: Family and friendships are two of the greatest facilitators of happiness.
 linkedinId: richardyak